sass/sass/doc-src/SASS_CHANGELOG.md

 * Parent selectors now work in selector pseudoclasses (for example, `:not(&)`).

+* `@for` loops no longer crash when one bound is an integer-like float.

 ## 3.4.5 (19 September 2014)

 * Fix `sass-convert --recursive`.